Joomla 1.5 to 4.x Step by Step Migration

 - Smart Search

 Moving Joomla core data is fairly straight-forward with the use of a migration tool.
 Everything else is a third-party extension or a custom built extension.
 This includes the template.
-Each third-party extension needs to be researched to determine if it’s ready for Joomla 3.x and has a migration path or not.
+Each third-party extension needs to be researched to determine if it’s ready for Joomla 4.x and has a migration path.
 You may have done this in the planning process.
-If not, you will need to do it now.
+If not, do it now.
 Some third-party extensions can be migrated with a third-party tool.
 Some cannot.
 Read.
 Research.
 Plan.

 Since there are many ways to migrate data and each site is different, the exact steps are going to be slightly different for every site.

 - Create a new database and new user for your Joomla!
-3.x site.
-Document the database name, database username and database password as you’ll need it when you install Joomla 3.
+4.x site.
+Document the database name, database username and database password as you’ll need these when you install Joomla 4.

 - Create a testing site or build area to work in with one of the following: